yandex-cloud/docs/en/iot-core/operations/publish.md

       - `--topic`: Registry topic for getting data.
       - `--message`: Message text.
       - `--qos`: [Quality of service (QoS)](../concepts/index.md#qos).

+- API

+   You can send data from a device to a registry topic using the API [publish](../api-ref/DeviceData/publish.md) method.

 {% endlist %}